Konflict

+Konflict is a drum and bass duo consisting of Kemal Okan and Robert Rodgers.

 Description

 Kemal Okan and Robert Rodgers, both from Glasgow, United Kingdom, had their origins in the Detroit techno scene, with their preferred sound being the minimal style of Techno.
 Kemal started to DJ at an early age and worked at the iconic 23rd Precinct record store in Glasgow.
 Their techno background can be heard as it had a strong influence in their music.
 In 1998, they released their first track under the alias Konflict.
 The track was a remix of a trance tune named Share of Bitterness by Paragliders.
 It was released on a Scottish label named WAQT Recordings.

 Their first breakthrough occurred when they signed to Renegade Hardware in 1999.
 Their most notable releases on this label include Roadblock, The Beckoning, the Maelstrom EP and their hit, Messiah, which in 2010 was named the number one most essential Drum and Bass track of that decade by the influential Knowledge Magazine.
 After a struggle over the release of Messiah, when Kemal and Rob left Renegade Hardware in 2000, they abandoned the Konflict name as it was owned by and exclusively signed to the label.
 They continued to make music as Kemal and Rob Data and started their own label, Negative Recordings.